 Regularly connecting with nature helps to increase our happiness levels.
 In addition, immersing ourselves in the sights and sounds of the outdoors brings upon feelings of calm, making it an ideal remedy to help us wind down after a busy day or week.

-Bonding with nature also gives us the opportunity to slow down, stop and adapt to what’s going on around us... notice how plants reflect light and how the leaves change color in the autumn.
+Nature connecting — bonding with nature — also gives us the opportunity to slow down, stop and adapt to what’s going on around us.
+Notice how plants reflect light and how the leaves change color in the autumn.
 Paying attention to these small details can help us to engage our senses.

 Relax and observe

-Forest medicine expert, Dr Qing Li is the author of Shinrin-Yoku: The Art and Science of Forest Bathing.
-Dr Qi feels we’re designed to be connected to the natural world and to “listen to the wind and taste the air”.
+Forest medicine expert Dr. Qing Li is the author of Shinrin-Yoku: The Art and Science of Forest Bathing.
+Dr. Qi feels we’re designed to be connected to the natural world and to “listen to the wind and taste the air.”
 In his book, he advises leaving all devices behind, walking aimlessly and slowly and letting your body be your guide.
-“You are savoring the sounds, smells and sights of nature and letting the forest in,” he says.
+“You are savoring the sounds, smells and sights of nature and letting the forest in,” he writes.

 - Journaling can increase wellbeing.
 Recording what you find on each nature visit can help to sharpen your observation skills and enhance your connection with nature and earth.